 How high is your current home loan interest rate?

 Refinancing to a lower interest rate can save you money without too much effort on your part.
-Check if your current rate is too high (rates have fallen well under 3% as of March 2020) and if so, apply for a new loan with a better rate.
+Check if your current rate is too high (rates have fallen well under 2% as of January 2022) and if so, apply for a new loan with a better rate.
 A home loan application can take hours of your time, but the potential savings make it worth considering.
 Plus, as rates begin to slowly rise in 2022 it could be a good time to consider fixing your low rate.

 If your home loan has an offset account, then you have a very flexible way of minimising your loan interest without losing money you may need later if you're affected by the recession.

 An offset account functions like a bank account, but it's attached to a mortgage and the money earns no interest.
 Instead, the money offsets your loan principal (the amount you owe your lender).
 This means your interest charges are reduced.
 You still repay the same amount every month or fortnight, but more of the money goes toward your principal and less on interest.
 This means you repay the loan faster and pay less interest in the end.